Supply of Content

 3.6 You shall provide us such copies of documentation as We reasonably require from time to verify Your compliance with the terms of this Agreement.

 3.7 We reserve the right to suspend provision of the Services in the event that you fail to make payment of the Licence Fee in accordance with the relevant invoice.
-In the event such right is exercised provision of the Services shall be restored on our receipt of full payment of the outstanding Licence Fee.
+In the event such right is exercised provision of the Services shall be restored on our receipt of full payment of the outstanding Licence Fee. - OUR OBLIGATIONS

 4.1 We warrant that you will not infringe any third party intellectual property rights by using the Materials.